dahee-e/CSDJ/README.md

 ## Contact

-Please feel free to contact @Jeongseon Kim (jeongseon@g.cnu.ac.kr) if you have any questions about the implementation.
+Please feel free to contact @Dahee Kim (dahee@unist.ac.kr) if you have any questions about the implementation.

 ---